crohum/Crohum/README.md

 ![Banner as Junior Developer](/assets/banner.png)
 #
 * 🌍  I'm based in Jalisco, MEXICO.
-* 🍎  I worked at food industries for 17 years as Ind.
-Engineer.
+* 🍎  I worked at food industries for 17 years as Industrial Engineer.
 * 💞️  I started to code at 04/2024
 * 👀  I interested in Python development
 * 🌱  I'm currently searching for my first IT's job.